Street Parade: Notable DJs

 Notable DJs who have participated in Street Parade include: Carl Cox, David Morales, Sven Väth, Chris Liebing, Loco Dice, Michel von Tell, DJ Energy, Felix Kröcher, DJ Hell, Mind Against, DJ Antoine, Dr. Motte, Steve Lawler, and Tom Novy.

 Political aspects

 According to the event's official website, "The Street Parade is still a demonstration that calls on everyone to live together in peace and tolerance."

 Alternatives

 Since 1996, a counter event called Antiparade takes place in Zurich on the same day as the Street Parade to provide an alternative to it.
-Similar to the Fuckparade in Berlin, the goal of this smaller technoparade is to demonstrate against the increasing commercialisation of club culture.
+Similar to the Fuckparade in Berlin, the goal of this smaller technoparade is to demonstrate against the increasing commercialization of club culture.